GuyMicciche/Tutorial-Assets/Houdini To Maya Particle Instancers and Attributes/README.md

 * Renderman
 * Redshift

+## All Render Engines
+- In Maya, in the Attribute Editor for the nParticle shape, go to `Add Dynamic Attributes`, click on `General`, then `Particle` tab, and manually add the `rotationPP` attribute.
+- Still in the nparticle shape, go to `Instancer (Geometry Replacement)` and check `Allow All Data Types`.
+- Still in the nparticle shape, go to `General Options` and set the following options:
+ - Set `Position` to `World Position`
+ - Set `Scale` to `Radius PP`
+ - Set `Object Index` to `Particle ID` (Except Arnold, set to another attribute you created in Houdini, for example `instanceId`)
+- Still in the nparticle shape, go to `General Options` and set the following options:
+ - Set `Rotation` to `rotationPP`

+## V-Ray Quirks:
+- In Maya, create `VRay Mtl` material and a `particleSamplerInfo` node.
+Connect the `Rgb PP` from the sampler node to the `Diffuse Color` of the shader.
+- In Maya, in the Attribute Editor for the nParticle shape, click on Attributes > VRay > and check `per-particle attribute export`, then scroll down to `Extra V-Ray Attribute` and check `RGB`.

+## Renderman Quirks:
+- In Maya, create `PxrSurface` material and a `PxrAttribute` or `PxrPrimvar` node.
+In either node, set the `Variable Name` to `rgbPP` and the `Variable Type` to `color`.
+Connect the `Result RGB` from the node to the `Diffuse Color` of the shader.

+## Arnold Quirks:
+- In Maya, create `aiStandardSurface` material and a `particleSamplerInfo` node.
+Connect the `Rgb PP` from the sampler node to the `Base Color` of the shader.
+- In Maya, in the Attribute Editor for the nParticle shape, click on `Arnold` rollout:
+  -  Uncheck `Primary Visibility`
+  -  Export Attributes, type in `rgbPP`
+- In Houdini, do not export a `id` or `particleId` attribute, you must rename.

 Here is a table summarizing common Houdini particle/point attributes and their typical mapped equivalents in Maya particles when transferred via Alembic:

 | Houdini Attribute | Maya Attribute | Data Type | Description |